 Many women come in for a visit because they want more youthful appearing breasts.
 What are “youthful” breasts?
 Perky breasts that have upper pole volume with tight skin!
 As we get older, our bodies began to show signs of aging.
 For many women, this includes aging breasts.
 The skin loses its elasticity, the breast tissue thins out and you end up with saggy breasts, wrinkled skin, and nipples below the breast fold.
-Dr. Nicholas Jones can help you determine if a breast lift is the procedure for you.
+Dr. Nicholas Jones strives to deliver the best breast lift Atlanta has to offer & can help you determine if a breast lift is the procedure for you.

 The clinical term for a breast lift is mastopexy.
-A mastopexy involves removing excess skin and breast tissue to correct ptosis, or sagging breasts, as well as improve your breast contour and restore your nipple position.
+A breast lift involves removing excess skin and breast tissue to correct ptosis, or sagging breasts, as well as improve your breast contour and restore your nipple position.
 The breasts will have a more aesthetically pleasing shape and youthful appearance.

 The nipple may be repositioned to the most projecting part of the breasts.
 Sometimes, women are unhappy with the size or shape of their areolas.
 The nipple may also need to be adjusted to balance out the new breast shape.
 A breast lift may be combined with other cosmetic procedures such as tummy tucks, breast augmentations (augmentation mastopexy), arm lifts, and breast lifts.
 In many cases, a breast lift can help you achieve your goals and rebuild your confidence.

 The benefits of getting a breast lift are as varied as the women who request the procedure, including:

 Anyone with drooping or sagging breasts might want to consider mastopexy.
 If you are concerned about the shape of your breasts and want to make them appear more youthful without changing your cup size, you may be a candidate for this surgery.

 Breast lifts can improve the appearance of women who: